vjammi/go-learn/go-tour/go-programming-lang.md

 Though designed for a systems language, it has much broader use.

 ### Goals of the lang
-- Efficiencies of a statically typed compiled lang
-- Ease of a programming of a dynamic language
+- Statically typed, compiled lang with ease of programming of a dynamically typed language
-- It critical that lang be type-safe and memory-safe
+- Its type-safe and memory-safe
-- Good support for concurrency and communication, these 2 can help software on the network, or on multicore cpus
+- Has good support for concurrency and communication
+- These 2 goals can help software on the network, or on multicore cpus
 - Efficient, latency-free garbage collection
-- We want it to be garbage collected.
-Lots of bookkeeping that has in modern programming. lang, specially in C/C++ has to be to do with memory management, that can be totally automated. you can do that efficiently and latency free.
+  We want it to be garbage collected.
+Lots of bookkeeping that has in modern programming lang, specially in C/C++ has to be to do with memory management, that can be totally automated. you can do that efficiently and latency free.
   You can derive a bad address and then use it
-- Garbage collection has got to a point where garbage collection systems lang make a lot of sense.
+  Garbage collection has got to a point where garbage collection systems lang make a lot of sense.
 - High Speed compilation
-- Also we want the compilations to run fast.
-- You want carriage return times for compilations.
+  Also we want the compilations to run fast - carriage return times for compilations.

 ### Design Principles
 https://youtu.be/rKnDgT73v8s?t=694
-Avoid bookkeeping
+- Avoid bookkeeping
 	Go is more object-oriented lang than java or C++
 	No Type Hierarchy ???

 ### Big Picture
 https://youtu.be/rKnDgT73v8s?t=802

 #### Fundamentals
 - Clean and concise syntax
 - lightweight type system
-- No implicit conversations: keep things explicit Untyped un-sized constants
+- No implicit conversations [typecasting ???]: keep things explicit
+- Untyped un-sized constants
-Strict separation of interface and implementation
+- Strict separation of interface and implementation

 #### Runtime
 Garbage collected
 Good support for strings, maps, communication channels Concurrency

 #### Package Model
 Explicit dependencies to enable faster builds
 New approach to dependencies and dependency trees